AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-req.md

 The response data consists of a `<map>` element containing a set of `<area>` elements, similar to the HTML `<AREA>` tag.

-Each `<area>` element includes the standard `type=` and `coord=` attributes, as well as a `name=` attribute, specifying the vignette group name or name path.
-Multiple `<area>` elements with the same name will be present if the masks of the corresponding object group has discontinuous regions.
+Each `<area>` element includes the standard `type=` and `coord=` attributes, and a `name=` attribute, specifying the vignette group name or name path.
+Multiple `<area>` elements with the same name are present if the masks of the corresponding object group have discontinuous regions.

 In addition to the default attributes, vignettes can define additional attributes if so authored.
 Such custom attributes are defined as object group attributes.
-The names of custom attributes must begin with `map`. to be included in the `<area>` elements.
-For example, if the group attributes include `map.href=http://www.scene7.com`, the corresponding `<area>` element will include `href="http://www.scene7.com"`.
+The names of custom attributes must begin with `map` to be included in the `<area>` elements.
+For example, if the group attributes include `map.href=http://www.scene7.com`, the corresponding `<area>` element includes `href="http://www.scene7.com"`.

 An XML document with an empty `<map>` element is returned if the vignette does not include map data.

 `object`

 Executes the specified commands and returns the rendered image masked by the residual object selection (the group or object selected with the last `sel=` or `obj=` command in the request).
-Typically used in conjunction with an image format which supports alpha (see [fmt=](../../../../../ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-fmt.md#reference-4c743f67d56b47c5b774fcc900ff758c)).
+Typically used with an image format which supports alpha (see [fmt=](../../../../../ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-fmt.md#reference-4c743f67d56b47c5b774fcc900ff758c)).
 If an image format is used which does not support alpha, the areas outside the mask are black.

 `props`